CI-Dominik/pp1-geocaching/README.md

 * The WAVE extension in Google Chrome was used to spot errors in page design.
 It detected a click event that is only present on desktop versions.
 This should be no issue as it is only used when a cursor is used anyways.<br>
 The only other issue was a redundant link to the frontpage in the logo and the navigation bar.
 As it is common practice to use this approach to web design, I did not address this issue any further.<br>
 The WAVE extension correctly spotted the aria labels that were used for the footer's social media icons.
 The links also got the rel attribute of noopener to increase website security.

+### Use of font sizes
+* Throughout the whole homepage, every element was sized using the rem unit.
+This way, it is ensured that the experience is the same on any font size setting of the browser.
+The unit was used to give people who cannot read small texts a better time and feel included.

 ### Goal of accessibility measures